Exchange Server hybrid deployments

 A hybrid deployment offers organizations the ability to extend the feature-rich experience and administrative control they have with their existing on-premises Microsoft Exchange organization to the cloud.
-A hybrid deployment provides the seamless look and feel of a single Exchange organization between an on-premises Exchange organization and Exchange Online in Microsoft Office 365.
+A hybrid deployment provides the seamless look and feel of a single Exchange organization between an on-premises Exchange organization and Exchange Online.
 In addition, a hybrid deployment can serve as an intermediate step to moving completely to an Exchange Online organization.

 Exchange hybrid deployment features

 Secure mail routing between on-premises and Exchange Online organizations.